fergorgs/TrabRedes/README.md

 ### Disclaimers
 * When either instance of the client is closed, the hub shuts down as well.
 This is due to the way we made the hub, for 2 and only 2 connections.
+* For now the threshold to break the message into parts is 4000 chars.
+This is due to addition of header data, such as the command used and user's nickname.
+In the next submissions, this size threshold may change to a bigger or smaller value, to avoid wasting space.

 ## Group Members